Prince Eugene of Savoy: Historical reputation and legacy

-Napoleon considered Eugene one of the seven greatest commanders of history.
+Napoleon considered Eugene one of the eight greatest commanders of history.
 Although later military critics have disagreed with that assessment, Eugene was undoubtedly the greatest Austrian general.
 He was no military innovator, but he had the ability to make an inadequate system work.
-He was equally adept as an organizer, strategist, and tactician, believing in the primacy of battle and his ability to seize the opportune moment to launch a successful attack.
-"The important thing," wrote Maurice de Saxe in his Reveries, "is to see the opportunity and to know how to use it.
+He was equally adept as an organiser, strategist, and tactician, believing in the primacy of battle and his ability to seize the opportune moment to launch a successful attack.
+"The important thing", wrote Maurice de Saxe in his Reveries, "is to see the opportunity and to know how to use it.
 Prince Eugene possessed this quality which is the greatest in the art of war and which is the test of the most elevated genius."
 This fluidity was key to his battlefield successes in Italy and in his wars against the Turks.
 Nevertheless, in the Low Countries, particularly after the battle of Oudenarde in 1708, Eugene, like his cousin Louis of Baden, tended to play safe and become bogged down in a conservative strategy of sieges and defending supply lines.
 After the attempt on Toulon in 1707, he also became very wary of combined land/sea operations.
 To historian Derek McKay the main criticism of him as a general is his legacy—he left no school of officers nor an army able to function without him.

 Eugene was a disciplinarian—when ordinary soldiers disobeyed orders he was prepared to shoot them himself—but he rejected blind brutality, writing "you should only be harsh when, as often happens, kindness proves useless".